CQCL/pytket-docs/README.md

 Note: attempting to install from source will not set up the required binaries for the t|ket> compiler, so we recommend the PyPI installation.

+To use pytket in conjunction with other platforms you must download an additional separate module for each.
+To install pytket's interface with CirQ, run

+``pip install pytket_cirq``

 See [examples/cirq_routing_example.ipynb](https://github.com/CQCL/pytket/blob/master/examples/cirq_routing_example.ipynb) for a quick introduction to using `pytket`.

 Documentation of the soure code can be found at [pytket.readthedocs.io](https://pytket.readthedocs.io)